 - Building large-scale commercial projects that have public benefit, such as arenas, shopping centers or ballparks.

-In some cases, a government entity may condemn the landowner’s entire parcel of land; other times, it may just seek part of the land or an easement.
-No matter how much or how little of your land is being condemned, Texas landowners have the right to just compensation for that property.
+In some cases, a government entity may condemn the landowner’s entire parcel of land.
+Other times, it may just seek part of the land or an easement.
+In an case, Texas landowners have the right to just compensation for that property.

 Landowner Rights for individuals facing eminent domain takings according to the Texas Landowners’ Bill of Rights include: